 The New York Trilogy is a collection of three short novels, City of Glass, Ghosts, and The Locked Room, that came out between 1985 and 1986.
 These books elevated Paul Auster to fame and showed how he used dramatic effect in a post-modern literary setting.
 The plots of the books involve ambiguity, as Auster experiments with the detective genre.
 In fact, each of the books features a real detective and an apparent mystery to solve.
 However, the existential quest always overlaps and takes the place of an actual inquiry.

 Sometimes the investigation involves the language itself, in particular the role of names in the stories.
-The easiness of becoming somebody else through changing a name, a habit of the characters in the books, is used as a symptom of a fragmented personality.
+For example, the easiness of transform into somebody else through changing a name, a habit of the characters in the books, becomes a symptom of a fragmented personality.

 In City of Glass, a writer of detective fiction becomes a private investigator and finds himself going mad as he investigates a case.
 The second book, Ghosts, involves a man named Blue who is a private investigator trained by a man named Brown, investigating a Mr. Black, for a client called Mr. White.
 The Locked Room is the story of an author with writer’s block who inveigles himself into the life and family of another writer.

 The New York Trilogy is a brilliant philosophical adventure everybody should reflect upon.
 Many writers have treated the themes of chance and mortality.
 Among them, there are Thomas Pinchon, Don De Lillo, David Foster Wallace, and Haruki Murakami.